May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Fine-tuning based defenses

 Greedy Coordinate Gradient (GCG) \cite{zou2023universaltransferableadversarialattacks} is a state-of-the-art algorithm in white-box input optimization for an LLM.
 The algorithm was originally proposed in the context of jailbreaking.
 However, later work has modified and adapted the algorithm for generating prompt injection attacks under a variety of threat models and use cases ~\cite{fu2024impromptertrickingllmagents,liu2024automaticuniversalpromptinjection,chen2025secaligndefendingpromptinjection}.

-While subsequent works have used GCG with a variety of different objective functions ~\cite{fu2024impromptertrickingllmagents,liu2024automaticuniversalpromptinjection}, here we focus on GCG as an optimization algorithm for the simplest objective function - that is, as an optimization algorithm to optimize a part of the input prompt (keeping the rest of the input prompt fixed) in order to maximize the probability of the LLM generating the attacker-chosen target string.
-We use this setting since this is the same setting as used in the evaluations for SecAlign and StruQ.
+While subsequent works have used GCG with a variety of different objective functions ~\cite{fu2024impromptertrickingllmagents,liu2024automaticuniversalpromptinjection}, here we focus on GCG as an optimization algorithm for the simplest objective function - that is, as an optimization algorithm to optimize a subset of the input prompt (keeping the rest of the input prompt fixed) in order to maximize the probability of the LLM generating the attacker-chosen target string, or equivalently, minimizing the ``target logprobs'' (\cref{eq:target_logprobs}).

-Furthermore, several recent works have also proposed several algorithmic enhancements to GCG ~\cite{zhang2025boostingjailbreakattackmomentum,zhao2024acceleratinggreedycoordinategradient,liao2024amplegcglearninguniversaltransferable}.
-These works either apply transferability or aid the search procedure performed by GCG via better exploiting the breadth/depth tradeoff during optimization or exploiting increased randomness at each step.
-In other words, these works don't fundamentally change the nature of the information used by the optimization procedure.
-All these works still fundamentally rely on the gradients of the loss function as a signal to guide the optimization procedure.
-In this section, we aim to establish that the gradients for the loss function used by usual GCG don't provide significant value to the optimization procedure.
+Furthermore, several recent works have also proposed several algorithmic enhancements to GCG ~\cite{jia2024improvedtechniquesoptimizationbasedjailbreaking,zhang2025boostingjailbreakattackmomentum,zhao2024acceleratinggreedycoordinategradient,liao2024amplegcglearninguniversaltransferable}.
+These works either apply transferability or aid the search procedure via better exploiting the breadth/depth trade-off during optimization or exploiting increased randomness at each step.
+Fundamentally, all these works still try to minimize the target logprobs by directly using the gradients of the logprobs (at a given point) as a signal to guide the optimization.
+In this subsection, we aim to establish empirically that the gradients of the target logprobs when used as a proxy for the actual value of the function itself \textit{don't} provide significant value to the GCG procedure.
+In other words, we argue empirically that the target logprobs function provides a poor landscape for gradient-guided optimization procedures like GCG.